 A first step to resolving all of these issues is updating your KICKR firmware.
 If these steps don’t address your issue, the answers to your questions may still be found in Wahoo’s Self-Help Guide or their support website.

 KICKR Power Drop-Outs

 For issues related to inaccurate power readings and resistance, first try doing a spindown.
 For additional power reading help, check out Wahoo’s Power Meter Accuracy Guide.
 If the KICKR is working well with the Wahoo Fitness app, the issue could still be related to your ANT+ signal.
 See our article on ANT+ signal strength for troubleshooting this.
-If you're using the Zwift Mobile Link app to bridge a Bluetooth connection, see this article instead.
+If you're using the Zwift Companion app to bridge a Bluetooth connection, see this article instead.

 KICKR Stops Changing Resistance

 If your KICKR stops changing resistance, your issue is likely one of the following: